iambrainstorming/iambrainstorming.github.io/src/chapters/shivarthu/Shivarthu.md

 By ensuring there are fewer disincentives for staking and requiring at least 20 decisions to release the funds, we aim to increase voter participation.

+### Does the Schelling game force you to vote based on majority opinion?
+In other words, can't you vote according to your independent thoughts?

+First, money is not deducted from your stake; it's deducted from the incentives you're supposed to receive if you make many wrong choices.
+So, it’s fine to deviate from majority thinking.
+We can also have a platform for advocacy and discussion before the voting takes place, where you can present your arguments.

+Furthermore, it's experimental.
+One must review the decisions made in a real setting and adjust based on feedback from participants.
+If good decisions can be made without financial penalties, that approach can also be considered.

 ## Where Schelling Game implemented in the project?